jon-peel/Simples/README.md

 # Simples
-A library with simple, hopefully useful, helpers
+A c# library with simple, hopefully useful, helpers